-ICHP Affiliate Member Presents Research on mHealth Tool at Academy Health in December
+ICHP Affiliate Member Presents Research on mHealth Tool at Academy Health

 Staras, an associate professor in the Department of Health Outcomes & Policy (HOP) and a faculty member at the Institute for Child Health Policy, is working with several other researchers from HOP and Florida State University to assess how best to implement a tablet application within pediatric clinic care based on existing workflow.